Disable Hyper-V to run other virtualization software

 Summary

-Also, in case you want to enable and use Hyper-V again someday, it is recommended to backup your Hyper-V VMs in advance to avoid unexpected data loss.
+To protect your virtual machine data better, it is recommended to backup your Hyper-V VMs in advance, avoiding unexpected data loss.